-More than 100 NSW public school students have quizzed some of Australia’s leading thinkers and futurists on the Game Changer Challenge question, 'How might we humanise technology?'
+More than 100 NSW public school students have quizzed some of Australia’s leading thinkers and futurists at the Game Changer Challenge launch.

 The Game Changer Challenge is a three-day design thinking event being contested by 18 teams of students from nine primary and nine secondary schools.
 Day one was hosted at Google Headquarters in Sydney as part of its collaboration with the NSW Department of Education.